Skip to main content

 Adding/Extending a Data Source Interface

 Each new data source should extend from a generic data source interface.
-A data source interface defines all the parameters and functions that any data source that falls under it's purview must define/implement.
+A data source interface defines all the parameters and functions that any data source that falls under its purview must define/implement.
 By defining the interface, it allows the SDK to switch between the set of data sources seamlessly because they all share the same input functions and output types.

 Currently there are 2 data source interfaces defined - IEmissionsDataSource and IForecastDataSource - which provides functionality for retrieving actual and forecasted carbon intensity data respectively.
 A new data source interface should be defined only when there is a new general area of calculation that is being introduced to the SDK.